cstratopoulos/camargue/README.md

 can run the script `cmr_install.sh` to configure and install Camargue. `cmr_install.h` accepts flag arguments to configure the installation to your preferences, and to edit certain other files.
-Information on individual external dependences is in @ref extdeps.
+Information on individual external dependences is [here](externals/extdeps.md).
 The simplest options are `-F` and `-B`.
 So

     ./cmr_install.h -F

-will run a full install with all the external dependencies.
+will run a `F`ull install with all the external dependencies.
 Assuming you are connected to the internet, this will download, extract, and edit all the necessary external dependencies for a full install.
 This is recommended for best performance, and to observe all the features